dolthub/docs/content/interfaces/sql/dolt-system-tables.md

 #### Description

 For every user table named `$TABLENAME`, there is a queryable system table named `dolt_diff_$TABLENAME` which can be queried to see how rows have changed over time.
 Each row in the result set represents a row that has changed between two commits.
-Compared to the `dolt_commit_diff_$TABLENAME` the `dolt_diff_$TABLENAME` focus on how a particular row has evolved over time through the current branch.
+Compared to the `dolt_commit_diff_$TABLENAME` the `dolt_diff_$TABLENAME` focuses on how a particular row has evolved over time through the current branch.

 #### Schema